ubccr/coldfront/coldfront/plugins/slurm/README.md

-A command line tool is also provided with this app that allows an administrator to check the consistency between Coldfront and Slurm and optionally remove any assocations that should not be in Slurm according to Coldfront.
+A command line tool is also provided with this app that allows an administrator to check the consistency between Coldfront and Slurm and optionally remove any associations that should not be in Slurm according to Coldfront.

 ## Design